vectaport/fgbase/README.md

 How to use goroutines, channels, and select to implement the flowgraph model is not completely obvious, and this framework is an attempt to illustrate one possible approach.

+Features of github.com/vectaport/flowgraph:

-* flowgraph.Edge augments a channel
+* flowgraph.Edge augments a channel with a ready-send acknowledge protocol
-* flowgraph.Node augments a goroutine
+* flowgraph.Node augments a goroutine with an empty interface data protocol
-* type acceptance using empty interfaces
+* an empty interface data protocol allows a small set of primitives to be reused for a wide variety of things
+* a way of rendering flowgraphs drawn and simulated in [github.com/vectaport/ipl](http://github.com/vectaport/ipl) into compiled code